heathermiller/wwwcurryon/2017/sessions/fp-is-dead-long-live-fp.md

 ### Bio

-Brian Goetz is the Java Language Architect at Oracle, and was the specification lead for JSR-335 (Lambda Expressions for the Java Language.)
-He is the author of the best-selling book "Java Concurrency in Practice" and is a frequent presenter at major industry conferences.
+Brian Goetz is the Java Language Architect at Oracle Corporation, and was the specification lead for JSR-335 (Lambda Expressions for the Java Programming Language.)
+He is the author of the best-selling Java Concurrency in Practice, as well as over 75 articles on Java development, and has been fascinated by programming since Jimmy Carter was President.